novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-91.md

 Everyone fell silent.

-They, too, had worked in 【Al Ta Beast】 and Silicon Valley with Tim Connor.
+They, too, had worked in 【AltaVist】 and Silicon Valley with Tim Connor.

 Therefore, they knew the challenges of downloading and selling individual songs.